algogrit/blog.gauravagarwalr.com/content/posts/2018-10-04-starting-a-new-chapter.md

 ### What are examples of non-linear growth then ?

 Investing is the first thing which comes to mind.
-It could be summarised in a tweet by Jon Yongfook.
+It could be summarised in a tweet by Jon Yongfook ([@yongfook](https://twitter.com/yongfook)).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">A typical millionaire has around 7 sources of income. <br><br>1.
 Salary<br>2.
 Profit from business<br>3.
 Interest<br>4.
 Dividends<br>5.
 Rental income<br>6.
 Capital gains<br>7.
 Royalties<br><br>How diversified are you?</p>&mdash; Jon Yongfook (@yongfook) <a href="https://twitter.com/yongfook/status/1044138772772741121?ref_src=twsrc%5Etfw">September 24, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>